 South Carolina Chapter of the U. S. Green Building Council.
 A registered professional engineer in Georgia

 and South Carolina, she is also a Certified Energy Manager and a Certified Cogeneration Professional.
 She

-is an associate at Energy Ace, Inc. and James J. Hirsch and Associates.
+is an associate at James J. Hirsch and Associates.
 Resume.

 Having numerous publications relating to

 about the Lowcountry of South Carolina.